AdobeDocs/workfront.nl-NL/help/quicksilver/manage-work/tasks/task-information/actual-hours.md

 Afhankelijk van hoe u tot Ware Uren toegang hebt, kunnen zij in de volgende gebieden en de eenheden in het gegevensbestand worden opgeslagen:

-* In de API: De `valuefield` for Actual Hours is `actualWorkRequiredDouble` , die in uren wordt opgeslagen.
+* In de API: met de volgende versie van de Workfront API die later in 2025 wordt uitgebracht, is de `valuefield` for Actual Hours `actualWorkRequiredDouble` die in uren wordt opgeslagen.
+De huidige versie is Werkelijke uren opgeslagen als `actualWorkRequired` , die in minuten wordt opgeslagen.
 * In de Workfront-interface (berekend aangepast veld en aangepaste kolommen): De `valuefield` voor werkelijke uren is `actualWorkRequired` , die in minuten wordt opgeslagen.

 <!--Change the above with this when we fix this for the Workfront UI: